fieldtrip/website/tutorial/nirs_multichannel.md

     cfg.opto      = 'LR-01-2015-06-01-0002.oxy3';
     ft_layoutplot(cfg);

-{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_optodepositions.png" width="400" %}
+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_optodepositions.png" width="600" %}

 **Figure: Layout of the optode positions.**

-#### Trigger channels
+#### Detecting triggers

-Important information about the timing of the stimuli, is stored in channel ADC001 for the standard tones and in channel ADC002 for the deviant tones.
-The labels of the channels can be found in the field label:
+The timing of the stimuli is represented in channel ADC001 for the standard tones and in channel ADC002 for the deviant tones.
+The indices of those channels can be found by looking at the `label` field:

     find(strcmp(data_raw.label,'ADC001'))
     find(strcmp(data_raw.label,'ADC002'))

-which should you tell you that the data in channel ADC001 is the 97th row in the data matrix, which is stored in data_raw.trial{1}.
+This shows that channel ADC001 is the 97th row in the data matrix, which is stored in data_raw.trial{1}.

 Plotting the data from ADC001 and ADC002 will yield the figure below, showing the TTL pulses as analog voltages.
 Stimulus onset is marked by an abrupt increase in one of the analog channels.
 Later on, when epoching the data, we will use an automatic routine to find these marked changes.

     figure; hold on
     % plot the voltage of ADC001 and ADC002
-    % ADC002 is scaled up a little bit to make it more clear plot(data_raw.time{1}, data_raw.trial{1}(97,:)*1.0, 'b-')
+    % increase the scale of ADC002 a little bit to make it more clear in the figure plot(data_raw.time{1}, data_raw.trial{1}(97,:)*1.0, 'b-')
     plot(data_raw.time{1}, data_raw.trial{1}(98,:)*1.1, 'r:')

-{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_datatrigger.png" width="400" %}
+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_datatrigger.png" width="600" %}

 **Figure: Oddball paradigm trigger.
 All stimuli onsets are indicated by the blue lines.
 Red dotted lines indicate onsets of the deviants.
-You can see that there are four blocks of events.**
+You can recognize four blocks of events.**

 {% include markup/info %}
 **Exercise 1**:
 Zoom in on 355 to 365 seconds to better see what is going on.
 All stimuli onsets are indicated by the blue lines.
 Red dotted lines indicate onsets of the deviants (the oddballs).
 Can you now better spot the oddball?
 {% include markup/end %}

-FieldTrip can detect the onset in the ADC channels automatically and represent the upward going flank in the ADC channels as “event”.
+FieldTrip detects the onset in the ADC channels automatically and represents the upward going flank in the ADC channels as events.

     event = ft_read_event('LR-01-2015-06-01-0002.oxy3')

 {% include markup/info %}
 **Exercise 2**:
 Explore the information in the event structure.
-How many stimuli were played and how many oddballs?
-As not all events are stimuli onsets, it might help to find the oddballs by running adc002 = find(strcmp({event.type}, 'ADC002'));
+How many stimuli were played, and how many oddballs?
+As not all events are stimuli onsets, it might help to select the oddballs with `adc002 = find(strcmp({event.type}, 'ADC002'));`
 {% include markup/end %}

 We will use these events later to define segments of interest and to cut the standard and deviant trials out of the continuous data.

 As mentioned, the fNIRS data is stored at 250 Hz.
-You can check this by executin
+You can check this in

     data_raw.fsample

-Since the hemodynamic response takes about 5 to 10 s to reach peak (i.e. corresponding to a frequency of 0.2 to 0.1 Hz), a 250 Hz measurement is much higher than needed.
-To save memory and to make subsequent processing faster, we will downsample the data to 10 Hz using **[ft_resampledata](/reference/ft_resampledata)**.
+Since the hemodynamic response takes about 5 to 10 s to reach its peak (i.e. corresponding to a frequency of 0.2 to 0.1 Hz), a 250 Hz measurement is much higher than needed.
+To save memory and to make the subsequent processing faster, we will downsample the data to 10 Hz using **[ft_resampledata](/reference/ft_resampledata)**.

     cfg                   = [];
     cfg.resamplefs        = 10;